kittpogi23/TensorFlow/README.md

 This material is constantly updated for you, so stay tuned! ... (e.g. this means that the rest of the chapters are currently be written :D

-Still thinking what to write next.
-As this is an ongoing project.
+Still thinking what to write next, as this is an ongoing project.
+Next  would be to commit with the changes and pass the information with new writters.
+Stay tuned.